Affordable Online Courses for High School Students

 Introduction: Relatively Low-Cost or Free Online Courses for High School Students

-There are some online course options for high school students, including college-level courses.
+There are a variety of valuable online courses that are available to high school students, which include sumer options.
 The courses are often made up of instructional videos, reading assignments, and online assessments.
+In addition, some online courses contain college-level content, which can be helpful in building confidence.

 Online courses can be beneficial because they enable high school students to learn about a topic of interest, explore a potential college major or career path, and enrich school-based learning.
 In addition, college-level online courses can help prepare students for post-secondary educational expectations.